Palais Garnier: History of the house since opening

 In 1881 electric lighting was installed.
 In the 1950s new personnel and freight elevators were installed at the rear of stage, to facilitate the movement of employees in the administration building and the moving of stage scenery.

 In 1969, the theatre was given new electrical facilities and, during 1978, part of the original Foyer de la Danse was converted into new rehearsal space for the Ballet company by the architect Jean-Loup Roubert.
 During 1994, restoration work began on the theatre.
 This consisted of modernizing the stage machinery and electrical facilities, while restoring and preserving the opulent décor, as well as strengthening the structure and foundation of the building.
 This restoration was completed in 2007.

 Influence

-The Palais Garnier inspired many other buildings over the following years.
+The Palais Garnier inspired many other buildings over the following years, including: